O.S.C.A.R. Adoptable Pets

 Do you adopt outside of the Sparta area?

-Yes, we do adopt animals to homes outside of the local area.
-We do NOT ship our dogs.
+We do NOT ship our animals.
 All adoptive families must travel to us to meet their adoptive dog/cat.

 If the adoption isn't working out, can I give the dog back?